melissarcronin/SSF-LSF-interactions/README.md

 #   ## License & Use
 #
 #   This repository is intended for research and academic use.
-# Please contact the author before reuse or redistribution of data products.
+# Please contact the melissa.cronin@umassd.edu before reuse or redistribution of data products.
+****